ros-navigation/navigation2/tools/smoother_benchmarking/README.md

 pip install tabulate
 ```

-For the benchmarking purposes, the clarification of execution time should be made for planner and smoother servers:
+For the benchmarking purposes, the clarification of execution time may be made for planner and smoother servers, to reduce impacts caused by other system actions outside of the planning / smoothing algorithm (optional):

 ```
 diff --git a/nav2_planner/src/planner_server.cpp b/nav2_planner/src/planner_server.cpp